pearcepallen/surgery-management/README.md

 * You should include instructions on how to set up your implementation for testing in a file called INSTRUCTIONS.md, including provisions for one admin user with the following credentials:
     * email: admin@speurgroup.com
     * password: admin
-* You should include instructions on how to set up and run your implementation for testing in a file called `INSTRUCTIONS.md`

 You may need to make some other assumptions (e.g. how to respond to error conditions) in order to complete the implementation.
 As long as they do not conflict with one of the requirements that have been clearly stated, feel free to make and state your assumptions in your submission.
 All responses from the api should be of the below format where the code will be 0 for all successful responses and 1 otherwise.